 Want a bike route that’s easy to follow, well-marked, and specifically designed to pass points of interest and amenities?

-Here are seven of our favorite bicycle-friendly routes—a combination of greenways, dedicated bike paths, and quiet back roads.
+Here are our favorite bicycle-friendly routes—a combination of greenways, dedicated bike paths, and quiet back roads.

 Danube Bicycle Path: Germany and Austria